AgateTravel WeLiveToServe

 What is the weather like in Mount Fuji in September?

-Mount Fuji weather in September is generally quite mild, with the temperature rarely hot during the day and very cool at night.
+The foothills of Mount Fuji in September are generally quite mild, with the temperature being pleasant during the day and very cool at night.
 Although monthly average precipitation is high, it is mainly in form of light rain.
-The climate of the higher elevations is very cool around noon but cold most time; strong winds and dense fog may occur from time to time.
+The climate of the higher elevations is very cool around noon but cold most time; strong winds may occur from time to time, and dense fog could also permeate the mountain, making the visibility very low.

-The average daytime temperature at Mount Fuji’s Fifth Station is around 14℃ (57.2℉), and the average nighttime temperature is around 5℃ (41℉), which is quite chilly.
-The temperature at the summit is much lower, with an average temperature of 1-7℃ (33.8-44.6℉).
+The average high temperature at Mount Fuji’s Fifth Station is around 14℃ (57.2℉), and the average low temperature is around 5℃ (41℉), which is quite chilly.
+The summit is much colder, with an average temperature of 1-7℃ (33.8-44.6℉), so it is usually closed to the public around September 10th.

 High Precipitation & Humidity

-With the monthly rainfall accumulation averaging 286mm, September is characterized as a month with high precipitation in Mount Fuji in early autumn.
-Besides, there are approximately 19 rainy days over the month.
+With the monthly rainfall accumulation averaging 286mm, September is characterized as a month with high precipitation, from approximately 19 rainy days over the month.
 Nevertheless, you don’t need to worry too much as light rain dominates and moderate to heavy rain rarely occurs.
-On the mountain, thick mist accompanied by rain shower are prone to happen.
+On the mountain, rain shower accompanied by thick mist is prone to happen.

 Naturally, the foothills are very humid, with monthly average humidity around 82%.
 The data is a bit lower in the higher elevations, around 67%.